We head to the hills just outside of town for a little walk through murder, political intrigue and free gold along Five Mile Creek.

 “Wolf,” Hunter concludes of a deer carcass along the trail.
 It’s fur is scattered all around.

 Yellow and orange lichen, brilliant on chocolate bark, have made hazard signs of many trees.

 “What are you doing?”
 I ask Brenna.
 She’s standing still, looking at a dismembered deer leg on the ground, still with hoof and fur.

 “Just looking at the deer’s leg,” she answers.
 Life and death are fascinating for a nine year old.
 Or anyone.

-“Just don’t break your arm,” Jessica implores (something he’s done twice before) as Hunter walks back to get a run at a berm he plans to fly from.
+“Just don’t break your arm,” Jessica implores as Hunter walks back to get a run at a berm he plans to fly off of.

 I have very little confidence in legislatures, especially where a majority is made up of any one party.
 Under the lash they would be very likely to disfranchise any man that did not agree with the majority sentiments; on that it would be as complete in its inquisitorial powers as the holy Spanish Inquisition ever was in its palmiest state.